MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_element_config.md

 ### -field Id

-A number that represents the ID of the TBD.
+A number that represents the element ID.

 ### -field Type